kevin-crook-ucb/ucb_w205_crook_supplement/2019_Fall/synch_session_commands/synch_12.md

-# Please wait until I have reviewed and removed this message

 ## UCB MIDS W205 - Kevin Crook's supplement for Synchronous Session #12

 We will try to follow the official slides as close as we can in class.
 I will post commands here to make them easier for students to copy and paste.